About Us

 Daniel D. Lee, PhD

-Founding Academic Dean of Center for Asian American Theology and Ministry (AAC)
+Founding Academic Dean of the Asian American Center

 Kevin Doi, DMin